enonic/lib-react4xp/README.md

 exports.get = req => {

-	const urls = dependencies.getAllUrls('SimpleGreeter');
-	const componentUrl = `/_/service/${app.name}/react4xp/SimpleGreeter`;
+	// We get an array with URLs for the dependencies of the two components we want to render - by jsxPath: const urls = dependencies.getAllUrls([
+		'SimpleGreeter',
+		'site/parts/example/example'
+	]);

-	// Note that the order matters!
-The component must be loaded AFTER its dependencies, so we add it last in the url array. urls.push(componentUrl);
+	// After this (order matters!
+These two components must be loaded AFTER their dependencies so we add them last), we add the URLs for the component entries: urls.push(`/_/service/${app.name}/react4xp/SimpleGreeter`);

 	const model = { urls };
 	return {